|Summary||Learn how to deploy Nextcloud and Collabora Online on Ubuntu server, all backed by HTTPS using Let’s Encrypt|

 If we visit the IP address now, we’re presented with a login screen (and some security warnings).

-Accessing the intial log in details for Nextcloud
+Accessing the initial log in details for Nextcloud

 Juju has created an admin account on our behalf using configuration parameters available in the charm.